andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 # How to Use Kumodd

 Kumodd is a command line utility.
-To run Kumodd, open a shell window (eg. CMD or powershell on Windows, or xterm on linux) and invoke it with command line options to specify what action to take.
+To run Kumodd, open a shell window (eg. CMD or powershell on Windows, or xterm on linux) and invoke kit with command line options to specify what action to take.

 ## List all documents